rigoalc/boilerplate-react-redux/README.md

 # Rodrigo Alcover website

 ## Things to do
+* We renamed "FavoriteHeart" to "Button".
+Now only show the button the post has a piano video
+* Remove "Time to read" from the "sort" dropdown menu
+* Add your Github and LinkedIn buttons to the <Header component
+* Remove the github and linkedin from the index.html file (they should be in the <Header component)
+* Update the <Header "position: fixed;" styles
+* Give the new <Header a background color

 * Change the title of the window in the browser bar from "React App" to "Rodrigo Alcover"
 * Change the favicon to something else (find a favicon online)
 * Create and add more posts to posts.js